dotnet/runtime/src/tests/Interop/Swift/README.md

 ### Type metadata

 The Swift runtime keeps a metadata record for every type used in a program, including every instantiation of generic types.
 They can be used for class methods, reflection and debugger tools.
 The metadata layout consists of common properties and type-specific metadata.
 Common properties are value witness table pointer and kind.
 The value witness table references a vtable of functions that implement the value semantics of the type (alloc, copy, destroy, move).
 Additionally, it contains size, alignment, and type.
 The value witness table pointer is at`offset -1` from the metadata pointer, that is, the pointer-sized word immediately before the pointer's referenced address.
 This field is at offset 0 from the metadata pointer.

+### Calling convention

+In Swift programming language, functions parameters can be passed either by reference or value.
+This is called "pass-by-X" for consistency.
+Swift allows l-values parameters to be marked as pass-by-reference with"`in/out`.
+It's assumed the caller ensures validity and ownership of parameters in both cases.

+According to the calling convention, the `self`` context has dedicated registers, and it is always passed through them since it's heavily used.
+Methods calling other methods on the same object can share the self context.

+Here are cases when `self` context is passed via register:
+ - Instance methods on class types: pointer to self
+ - Class methods: pointer to type metadata (which may be subclass metadata)
+ - Mutating method on value types: pointer to the value (i.e. value is passed indirectly)
+ - Non-mutating methods on value types: self may fit in one or more registers, else passed indirectly
+ - Thick closures, i.e. closures requiring a context: the closure context

+Error handling is also handled through registers, so the caller needs to check for errors and throw if necessary.
+Similarly, the calling convention allows a function to return value types that are not opaque through a combination of registers if those values fit within the size and alignment constraints of the register.
+More details available at https://github.com/apple/swift/blob/main/docs/ABI/CallConvSummary.rst.

 ### Name mangling